September 25, 2025

 • “Cool” features that get in the way of quick answers

-The best compliment your design can get is not that it is beautiful, it is that it is useful.
+The best compliment your design can get is not that it's beautiful, but that it's useful.

 Focus on the user’s task

-Users arrive on your site with a job to do.
+Users arrive on your site with a job to do or a specific task in mind.
 They want to book a valuation, find a property, get in touch with someone, or check your credentials.

 Great design supports these tasks by: